Master of Science in Athletic Training

 The program provides students with knowledge and skills in the prevention, evaluation, treatment, and rehabilitation of musculoskeletal injuries and general medical conditions.
 The Master of Science in Athletic Training program is specifically designed to prepare students for a career in allied health care as a certified athletic trainer.
 Athletic trainers are currently employed in colleges and universities, public and private high schools, corporations, physical therapy clinics, professional organizations, the military, factories, and hospitals (www.nata.org - National Athletic Trainers’ Association).

-Students must complete pre-requisite coursework prior to admission and all 53 graduate credits.
+Students must complete prerequisite coursework (up to four prerequisite courses can be completed during the first year in the MSAT program) and all 53 graduate MSAT credits.

-Clinical Rotations - Students will complete a variety of clinical rotations with Division I-AA WSU athletics teams, high schools athletics, sports medicine/rehabilitation clinics, and physician's offices.
+Clinical Rotations - Students will complete a variety of clinical rotations with professional sports, Division I WSU athletics teams, high schools athletics, sports medicine/rehabilitation clinics, and physician’s offices.
 There will also be many opportunities to work with other health care professionals at marathons, triathlons, semi-pro hockey games, and rodeos, just to name a few.

 Board of Certification Exam Pass Rates:

 |Number of students graduating from MSAT program who took the BOC exam||13||17||14||15||46|

 |Number of students who passed the examination on the first attempt||12||17||13||15||45|

 |Percentage of students who passed the examination on the first attempt||92%||100%||93%||100%||98%|